 Why use NPIERS?

-You are able to apply for free to NPIERS for either, a pre-submission health check review of your neighbourhood plan, or the referral of examiners who are able to undertake the examination of your neighbourhood plan.
+You are able to apply for free to NPIERS for either a pre-submission health check review of your neighbourhood plan, or for the referral of examiners who are able to undertake the examination of your neighbourhood plan.

 Using NPIERS gives you the assurance that the person referred:

 - Has the skills and experience that meet your particular criteria.